ClementNerma/Rave/docs/books/concepts.md

 #### Mutables

-Mutable containers can have a dynamic content, meaning we can perform several assignment separetly on them.
-They are defined using the `let` keyword:
+Mutable containers contain an unpredictable value and have a dynamic content, meaning we can perform several assignment separetly on them.
+They are declared using the `let` keyword:

 ```sn
 let [name]: [type];